somhi/telegram2email/README.md

 ![NodeRed Flow image](screenshots/telegram2email-flow.png?raw=true "flow")

 ### Install
-First you need to install node-red-contrib-telegrambot library into Node-RED for telegram integration.
+First you need to install node-red-contrib-telegrambot library into Node-RED for telegram integration [1].

 Then import the flow file "telegram2email.json" to your Nodered server.